 Perhaps lazy is a too strong of a word for some of us.
 Pressed for time may be more accurate.
 Whichever word you prefer to use, the novelty of social media has long since worn off and for many of us it is not so fun.
 We are bombarded by information from the many, many people we follow.

 When you send me a request to do a task, you need to make it easy for me.
-I have a sample tweet I saw last year posted above this post.
-Here is the text in case the photo magically disappears: It’s time to VOTE.
+I have a sample tweet I saw last year.
+Here is the text: It’s time to VOTE.
 Help us recapture the title.
 As they used to say in Chicago “Vote early and often”.
 Thanks for your support.

 That was all.
 No related tweets before or after this one.
 One random tweet that did not address the two points needed to take action.
 What am I voting for and how do I do it?
 Your followers are generally too busy to bother to ask; they simply move on.